Data-Driven Approach to Simulating Realistic Human Joint Constraints: Evaluation

 We used the open source physics engine DART \cite{DART}, which provides APIs to implement user-defined constraints without modifying the core code that formulates and solves LCP.
 For feedforward and back-propagation operations on a neural network, we incorporated the light-weight, C++ library tiny-dnn \cite{tiny-dnn}, with the trained weights imported from TensorFlow.
 To clearly visualize the effect of joint-limit constraints, the following experiments only simulate one limb with the torso fixed in place.

 \paragraph{Satisfaction of joint limits} To evaluate how precisely the joint-limit constraints are enforced in the simulation, we applied random joint torques to the agent and reported the statistics of joint-limit violation.
 With over $40,000$ joint configurations sampled along the simulated trajectory, Fig. \ref{fig:leg-FD-stats} shows the histogram of $C_{leg}(\vc{q})$, indicating the distribution of joint-limit violation.
 It is evident that the random joint torques frequently drive the agent to invalid joint configurations without the proposed joint-limit constraints.
+We use trained $C(\vc{q})$ as ground truth because it has been established in \ref{sec:eval-learning} that $C(\vc{q})$ is an accurate approximator of $isValid()$.

 \paragraph{Pose-dependent joint range} Akhter and Black \cite{akhter2015pose} used the term "pose-conditioned" to emphasize that some joint ranges depend on the configuration of their parent joints.
 To test whether our joint-limit constraints exhibit the same dependency, we simulated elbow flexion with different fixed upper arm positions.
 Fig. \ref{fig:elbow-range} shows the moments when the elbow limit is reached.
 When the upper arm is beside the torso, the elbow can flex much more than when the upper arm is behind the torso.
 Similarly, Fig. \ref{fig:knee-range} shows that the knee has a wider range of motion when the hip is flexing as opposed to abducting.